Title: Case Manager

 Performs other duties as assigned by the Clinical Team Leader or Program Director.

-A minimum of three (3) years of experience working with homeless individuals with either a mental illness, substance addiction or MICA diagnosis.
+A minimum of one year of experience working with homeless individuals with either a mental illness, substance addiction or MICA diagnosis.

 Knowledge of case management software as well as Microsoft Office Suite.

 All newly hired Project Renewal staff must provide verification of being fully vaccinated against Covid-19.